SDK integration

 We recommend using cordova-plugin-firebase-messaging.

-Note: Please make sure that the plugin you're using doesn't use the native firebase-messaging library version 22.0 or greater.
+Note: Please make sure that the plugin you're using is based on the native firebase-messaging library version 22.0 or higher.
+You can use the following command: ionic cordova plugin add cordova-plugin-firebase-messaging --variable ANDROID_FIREBASE_MESSAGING_VERSION="22.0.0"

 One caveat is that most Cordova Firebase plugins add FCM to both Android and iOS.
 This might not be desired: Batch does not require Firebase on iOS, so you might not want to ship Firebase with your iOS application.